Follow by Email

 The Paris-Pastry-Per-Day-Diet

-I'm currently on the "Parisian Pastry per Day" diet.
+I'm currently on the "Paris-Pastry-Per-Day" diet.
 It's the best (though perhaps not the most effective) diet ever.
-With just a week or so left on this side of the Earth, I've decided that I need to fully enjoy Paris, et vivre la vie au maximum.
+With just a week or so left on this side of the Earth, I've decided that I need to fully enjoy Paris—et vivre la vie au maximum.

 If you want to know what life tastes like, this is the diet for you.

-Basically, you walk into the boulangerie/patisserie, and you demand (politely)the most decadent, sweet, beautifully constructed, magnificent little pâtisserie that they've got.
+Basically, you walk into a boulangerie/patisserie and you demand (politely) the most decadent, sweet, beautifully constructed, magnificent little pâtisserie that they've got.

 And then, you enjoy it.